bluesquall/okeanidanalysis/INSTALL.md

 ------------
 The python package requirements are listed in a `pip`-compatible requirements file: `requirements.txt`.

 The major requirements can be installed using the standard approach for your OS, or using `pip`.
-I personally prefer `pip` because it gives more flexible control over python packages, and even allows you to install a sopecific revision directly from a version control system.
+I personally prefer `pip` because it gives more flexible control over python packages, and even allows you to install a specific revision directly from a version control system.

 You will need: